diegolorenzo12/Compiler/docs/CFG.md

 # Compiler CFG Documentation

 This document provides the Context-Free Grammar (CFG) for the language used in the compiler.
+This only shows the CFG with left recursion.
+To see the CFG with left recursion removed, refer to the [CFG-LR](CFG-LR.md) file.
 ## Terminals

 1. **`IDENTIFIER`**